 The state’s location provides opportunities for international trade with Asian countries such as Myanmar, Bhutan, and China.
 Textiles and handicrafts from the state are in demand in neighboring countries.

-The Central Government approved North-East Industrial Development Scheme 2017 to promote industrialization in the states in the northeast region and to improve productivity in Government departments through computerization.
+The Central Government approved the North-East Industrial Development Scheme 2017 to promote industrialisation in the states in the northeast region and to improve productivity in Government departments through computerisation.

-According to the Department for Promotion of Industry and Internal Trade (DPIIT), FDI inflows to the northeast states1 totalled US$ 142 million between April 2000 and March 2021.
-The state attracted FDI inflow worth US$ 5.55 million between October 2019 and March 2023.
+According to the Department for Promotion of Industry and Internal Trade (DPIIT), The state attracted FDI inflow worth US$ 5.55 million between October 2019-June 2024.

 The Department of Industries has set up District Industries Centre’s (DICs) and Sub-District Industries Centre’s (Sub-DICs) for the industrial development of small scale, tiny, and village industries.